red-bw/sub_stats_script/README.md

 * The praw.ini is required and must be updated with your own free Reddit API and API Key.
 Details are in the ini.
 * The ./output folder is currently required.

+Windows Terminal is recommended but not required.
+This should output color to cmd or other color terminals.

 ## Usage from the help

 sub_stats_script.py -h